Is It Safe Using an Oven to Heat Your House?

 Over the last decade, over 35% of all accidental carbon monoxide deaths in UK homes have been caused by gas appliances and of these 9% are from gas cookers alone.
+Gas cookers are extremely useful for cooking and grilling food but you shouldn’t use them to heat the home because many people don’t use them properly or maintain them.

 Every death from carbon monoxide (CO) should be preventable.
-One of the reasons why people are still dying from it could be that CO alarms are still not mandatory everywhere in the UK for gas, but only in Scotland.
+One of the reasons why people are still dying from it could be that CO alarms, are still not mandatory everywhere in the UK for gas, but only in Scotland.
+Those who do have carbon monoxide alarms installed need to regularly check and maintain them.
+Ideally replace them every few years even if they’re working.

 Symptoms of CO poisoning

-The symptoms of carbon monoxide poisoning include:
+The NHS website gives the symptoms of carbon monoxide poisoning including:

 • Dizziness